G9A2HvK9/Techtest_BankAccount/README.md

 3. From the command line, run 'bundle install'
 4. From the command line, run 'rspec --init'
 5. From the command line, run 'rspec' -- make sure all tests pass

+## User Stories && Functionality

+1. As a user
+    So I can use the banking service
+    I want to be able open an account

+2.